Loading content…

 Use plain affirmative forms for verbs, nouns, and adjectives so you can follow casual dialogue and simple written Japanese.

-The plain present for verbs is the dictionary form.
-It can mean a regular habit, a general fact, or a future action depending on the context.
+The plain present is the dictionary form.
+It can describe a habit, a general fact, or a future action when a time word makes the timing clear.

 土曜日に友だちに会う。